RoccoJay/STA-380-Exercises/ETF_v2.md

 *Physically-Backed ETFs:* The SPDR Gold Shares (GLD) and iShares Silver Trust (SLV) hold physical gold and silver bullion in the fund

-The ETFs created were grouped using similar characteristics.
+The ETFs portfolios created were grouped using similar characteristics.
 The first portfolio is comprised of tech related industries or indexes, the second is comprised of physically-backed ETFs and commodities, and the third is comprised of Sector ETFs.

 Comparing the three portfolios of P1 Tech, P2 Commodities and Phisically Backed (C\&PB) and P3 Sector ETFs shows similar distributions.